 Weakness in the muscles that make up the hip girdle has been attributed to overuse injuries like Iliotibial Band syndrome, patellofemoral pain, bursitis and hamstring injuries.
 On the other hand, a strong hip girdle has been associated with conditions including “economical running” and “a strong finishing kick”.
 Based on these observations, I recommend using the Myrtl routine to strengthen and stretch the muscles of the hip girdle region.
 The Myrtl routine is a great way to begin or end a running workout, but it also works as a way to loosen things up following a long day of sitting when traveling or at the office.
 In short, you can do it anytime, anywhere.

-I could describe the Myrtl routine to you, but the following video by Coach Jay Johnson (who has much cooler hair than me) is worth at least 10,000 of my words:
+I could describe the Myrtl routine to you, but the following video by Coach Jay Johnson (who has much cooler hair than me) is worth at least 10,000 of my words.
+Here is a PDF listing the steps and a video to follow along: